genner-lab/meta-fish-lib/README.md

 # write out corresponding csv table
 # this requires readr v1.4 or higher; change to 'path="references.csv"' for older versions, or use write.csv() instead
 readr::write_csv(reflib.sub, file="references.csv")

+# Important note: the reference library as provided is not dereplicated or filtered on sequence length (see FAQ)
 ```

 Particular attention should be paid to cleaning steps in `scripts/references-clean.R`; sequences flagged as unreliable (using phylogenetic quality control) are listed in `assets/exclusions.csv` and excluded, while sequences flagged by NCBI as "unverified" are also removed.
 Taxonomic changes are also made, automatically via validating names against FishBase, and also custom changes (*Cottus perifretum* relabelled as *Cottus cottus*, *Atherina presbyter* relabelled as *Atherina boyeri*, and *Pungitius laevis* relabelled as *Pungitius pungitius*.
 Where are changes are made, both the original GenBank names and the validated FishBase names are provided (see Table 2).